The Clear Edge

 • Implementation roadmap with measurement

-The outcome: You’ll stop adding hours to add revenue.
-You’ll multiply results through systematic leverage.
-Revenue becomes scalable instead of being capped at your personal capacity.
+The outcome: You stop adding hours just to add revenue and start multiplying results through systematic leverage, so revenue becomes scalable instead of capped at your personal capacity.

-The Revenue Multiplier provides the multiplication framework theory.
-This guide shows you how to build your specific multiplier in 7 days.
+The Revenue Multiplier provides the multiplication framework theory, and this guide shows you how to build your specific multiplier in 7 days.

-If you’re working 50+ hours weekly, can’t take more clients without working more hours, and revenue growth requires proportional time increase—you need leverage now.
-Your current model caps at your available hours.
-The multiplier breaks that ceiling.
+If you’re working 50+ hours a week, can’t take more clients without adding hours, and every bit of revenue growth demands more time, you need leverage now—your current model caps at your available hours and the multiplier breaks that ceiling.

-Critical time: Before hiring (to understand if hiring is leverage)
+Critical time: Before hiring (to see whether hiring is real leverage).

 Don’t hire to solve capacity problems until you’ve implemented other leverage types first.
-Hiring is expensive leverage.
-A $4,500/month team member needs to generate $9,000+ monthly to break even after taxes and overhead.
-Build templates, automation, and frameworks first.
-If still capacity-constrained after leverage, then hire.
+Hiring is expensive leverage: A $4,500/month team member needs to generate $9,000+ monthly just to break even after taxes and overhead, so build templates, automation, and frameworks first; if you’re still capacity-constrained after that, then hire.

 Warning signs you need this now: